mburumaxwell/markdownlayer/packages/markdownlayer/README.md

 - Live reload on content changes
 - Fast and incremental builds
 - Simple but powerful schema DSL to design your content model (validates your content and generates types)
-- Auto-generated TypeScript types based on your content model (e.g. frontmatter or CMS schema)
+- Auto-generated TypeScript types based on your content types

 ## Differences from Contentlayer